ascending-llc/guidelines/BackEnd/checklist.md

-# Ascending/ADM Project Backend Checklist:
+# Ascending-ADM Project Backend Checklist:

 This guide is for backend devops engineer who is working on ADM projects with existing templates.